-- 2.1 Inflation-General economic inflation, defined as price changes over the whole of the economy. - 2.2 Measurement Date-The date as of which the value of the pension obligation is determined (sometimes referred to as the "valuation date"). - 2.3 Measurement Period-The period subsequent to the measurement date during which a particular economic assumption will apply in a given measurement. - 2.4 Merit Adjustments-The rates of change in an individual's compensation attributable to personal performance, promotion, seniority, or other individual factors.
+- 2.1 Inflation-General economic inflation, defined as price changes over the whole of the economy. - 2.2 Measurement Date-The date as of which the value of the pension obligation is determined. - 2.3 Measurement Period-The period subsequent to the measurement date during which a particular economic assumption will apply in a given measurement. - 2.4 Merit Adjustments-The rates of change in an individual's compensation attributable to personal performance, promotion, seniority, or other individual factors.